 FedEx will deliver test kits to students within 2-4 days.

-Students should plan to use their test kit to self-collect a sample on the first day of the seven-day shelter in place prior to travel, and then complete the remainder of their shelter-in-place requirements..
+Per CDC guidelines, students should plan to use their test kit to self-collect a sample 3-5 days after they reach their destination and then complete the remainder of their 7-day post-travel quarantine.

 After using the test kit, students will send their sample to a Quest laboratory via FedEx.
 Drop off your specimen at a FedEx collection site before 3 p.m. and do not drop off on a Saturday or Sunday.